mrkkrp/ion/README.md

 as I've lost any interest for imperative languages other than assembly and C (it is in C++!).

+This stuff was written partly because I wanted to write all parts of such a system myself, so it contains implementation of things that can be done better with help of good libraries, it's pretty usable anyway.

 ## Programs

 ION consists of the following programs: